Do you have frequent breakouts, rough texture, or uneven skin tone? If so, it sounds like you're in dire need of an exfoliating facial scrub.

 Final Thoughts

-If you're new to exfoliating, be sure to do your research before starting.
+If you're new to exfoliating your skin, be sure to do your research before adding scrubs or exfoliating acids to your skincare routine.
 Experiment with different tactics to find what is best for your skin, and avoid over-exfoliating at all costs.
-Treat your body with care, and it will show you the love right back!
+Treat your body with care, and it will show you love right back!

 --